Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Discussion

-When the model was applied to the real data, it was possible to establish which genotypes, environments, blocks and years had the highest wheat production.
-Also, we could visualise just the interaction effect and so it was possible to determine the optimal interactions.
+When applied to real data, our approach was superior to other methods when evaluated on predictive performance and RMSE.
+The model enabled the identification of variables involved in interactions and determine which genotypes, environments and years had the highest wheat production.
+In this study, understanding the behaviour of the variable year was particularly important because the environment is limited to location and is not capable of capturing annual changes in climatic conditions or agricultural strategies, for example.
+Furthermore, we could visualise components of the model, such as the interaction effect, and so it was possible to determine the optimal interactions.
 The purpose of showing the results in the visualisations presented in this paper is to aid a researcher’s ability to interpret the results and improve recommendations.
-Although the AMBARTI model had a superior result in relation to BAMMIT, it performed well, even with a small number of interaction terms.
-When compared with the Bayesian AMMI model, both BAMMIT and AR-BAMMIT were superior in terms of prediction.

-In relation to the computational time, the cost for the method was high, especially when the number of components $Q$ increased; when setting $Q = 3$ it took eight hours to complete the fit.
-This drawback was true in general when the size of the data set was large (around 5,000 total observations or more) with the model taking hours to form a valid posterior distribution.
-In future work, we could be use faster computational methods such as variational inference \citep{blei2017variational, dos2022variational} or those as discussed in \cite{papadogeorgou2021soft} and \citet{zhang2020islet}.
+In relation to the computation time, the cost for the method was high, particularly as the number of predictors $V$ and components $Q$ increased.
+For example, a data set with three predictors ($V = 3$) and $Q = 1$ took on average one minute to run, whilst for a data set with four predictors ($V = 4$) and $Q = 3$ took around 30 minutes.
+This drawback was compounded when the data set is large (around 5,000 total observations or more) with the model taking several hours to form a valid posterior distribution.
+To avoid this computational cost, potential optimisation strategies can be employed, such as parallel processing, variational inference \citep{blei2017variational, dos2022variational} or those as discussed in \cite{papadogeorgou2021soft} and \citet{zhang2020islet}.

-As we have seen, there is an obvious extension of these models through the prior distributions.
-New structures can be added to certain predictors, as was done here for the year variable in the data set.
-Any temporal and spatial components could have their inherent characteristics inserted in the model.
-Another important point is the insertion of continuous variables, or latent representations of them, since the current structure does not allow for this type of variable.
+For future work, several extensions can be made to these models.
+By modifying the prior distributions, new structures can be added to certain predictors, thereby allowing any temporal and spatial components to have their inherent characteristics inserted into the model.
+Another important extension is the insertion of continuous variables, or latent representations of them, since the current structure does not allow for this type of variable.
+Also, the choice of the number of components $Q$ is still arbitrary, taking into account only the typical values already mentioned in the literature.
+Nonetheless, a more sophisticated approach to choosing the rank $Q$ can be applied, as shown by \cite{guhaniyogi2017bayesian}.